bpleslie/wdc/readme.md

-# Laravel 5.1 Beauty
+# WDC

-A simple, clean and beautiful blogging application written in Laravel 5.1.
+A simple, clean and beautiful application written in Laravel 5.1.

-This repository contains the source code to accompany the book Laravel 5.1 Beauty.

-This is the **Chapter 15** branch.